-La Surprise, painted around 1718, was known only through a reproduction in the Royal Collection at Buckingham Palace before the original was found in the corner of a drawing room in a British country house during a routine insurance valuation in 2007.
-The painting was sold at auction for $20 million dollars.
+La Surprise, painted around 1718, was known only through reproduction in the Royal Collection at Buckingham Palace before the original was found in the corner of a drawing-room in a British country house during a routine insurance valuation in 2007.
+The painting was sold at auction for $20 million.

 The name of the art gallery was a tribute to the Roi Soleil.
-The sovereigns long reign ended in 1715, therefore an assistant is symbolically placing and outmoded seventeenth century portrait of Louis XIV into a chest (on the left).
+The sovereign's long reign ended in 1715, therefore an assistant is symbolically placing an outmoded seventeenth-century portrait of Louis XIV into a chest (on the left).
 This is an explicit reference to a radical change in taste and a turning point in the history of France.

 On the right, Madame Gersaint is describing the features of a small picture to a group of art lovers who appear to be bored.
-For a touch of reality at the bottom right, to bring the painting down to earth, there is a dog removing its flees.
+For a touch of reality at the bottom right, to bring the painting down to earth, a dog is removing its flees.